Moths of North Carolina

 Habitats: Our records come primarily from dry-mesic upland stands of hardwoods.

 Observation Methods: Adults come to light and should respond to bait but we cannot find any data to support that.
-Because our Epiglaeas are on the wing earlier than most observers begin baiting, the response is largely unknown.
+Because our Epiglaea are on the wing earlier than most observers begin baiting, the response is largely unknown.

 Wikipedia